Discovery and development of proton pump inhibitors: Benzimidazoles

 Omeprazole was the first PPI on the market, in 1988.
 It is a 1:1 racemate drug with a backbone structure of timoprazole, but substituted with two methoxy and two methyl groups.
-One of the methoxy group is at position 6 of the bensoimidazole and the other at position 4 of the pyridine and the methyl groups are at position 3 and 5 of the pyridine.
+One of the methoxy group is at position 6 of the benzimidazole and the other at position 4 of the pyridine and the methyl groups are at position 3 and 5 of the pyridine.

 Omeprazole is available as enteric-coated tablets, capsules, chewable tablets, powder for oral suspensions and powder for intravenous injection.